qouteall/imm_ptl_wiki_copy/Portal-Customization.md

 ![](https://i.ibb.co/D8kLnDf/2020-09-15-21-23-39.png)

+Unlike nether portals, the generated portal won't break when the frame breaks.
+And no portal placeholder block is filled.
+After generating the portal a block of the portal helper frame will be removed so that other portal helper frames won't link to it.

 The portal helper cannot generate a cross-dimension portal or a portal that links to far places using the portal helper.
 To achieve that you need to use commands to edit the portal.